icssc/peterportal-public-api/docs/REST-API/endpoints.md

 #### Parameters

-(this endpoint using query parameters, more info below) Endpoint that utilize query params must follow by this format:
+!!! info
-?key1=value1&key2=value2
+    Endpoint that utilize query params must follow by this format:
-? is use to start the query params string with &  to separate each param
+    ?key1=value1&key2=value2`

-i.e. to lookup grade distribution for I&C SCI 33 during the school year 2018-19 and 2019-20 taught by professor Pattis:
+    `?` is use to start the query params string with &  to separate each param

-/grades?year=2018-19;2019-20&instructor=PATTIS, R.&department=I%26C SCI&number=33
+!!! warning

-One problem with department such as I&C SCI and CRM/LAW, since the & and  / are reserved for URLs, you must use their URL encode representation.
+    One problem with department such as I&C SCI and CRM/LAW, since the `&` and  `/` are reserved for URLs, you must use their URL encode representation.
-I&C SCI -> I%26C SCI
+    `I&C SCI` -> `I%26C SCI`
-CRM/LAW -> CRM%2FLAW
+    `CRM/LAW` -> `CRM%2FLAW`

 | Parameter | Description | Example |